ArcInstitute/bqtools/README.md

 ### Encoding

-`bqtools` accepts input from stdin or from files.
+`bqtools` accepts input from stdin or from file paths.

 It will auto-determine the input format and compression status.

 Convert FASTA/FASTQ files to BINSEQ format: